altieresfreitas/kav/README.md

-# k8sopol - Kubernetes object policy control
+# k8s-opol - Kubernetes Object Policy

-This is a generic webhook admission controller to configure objects restrictions
+This is a generic webhook admission controller to configure objects restrictions on Kubernetes